How Rubbish Theory Turned the Dictator into a Mascot

 Secondly, the figure of Ulbricht, along with the GDR of that era, became a figure of absurdity, something so far removed from current reality that it began to be regarded as a comic-book character.
 The GDR under Ulbricht gained an almost abstract character, and not something relatable to modern citizens.
 After about 2000, few that had suffered personally at Ulbricht’s hands were still alive, and in any case they were vastly outnumbered by those harboring a grudge towards Honecker.

-In a way it is a perfect embodiment of Michael Thompson’s Rubbish Theory, which describes how a phase of neglect is necessary to created cultural value.
+In a way it is a perfect embodiment of Michael Thompson’s Rubbish Theory, which describes how a phase of neglect and subsequently transfiguration is necessary to create cultural value.
 As a public persona Ulbricht had gone through the stages of fame and neglect, and after about 2000 was ready to be re-imagined.
 One underling described how Ulbricht the public figure and the private person were one and the same.
 Because “you had to be in a system like that, or you would have shot your mouth off at some point” (dann verplappert man sich).
 In our modern time, where every aspect of our private life is under as much scrutiny as our professional existence, such single-minded neglect of one’s private sphere is unimaginable, and contributes to Ulbricht’s other-worldliness.

 The German channedl ZDF mocking one of the most famous phrases from German history: “No one has the intention to build a wall” (copyright Walter Ulbricht).

 German history isn’t too full of light-heartedness, and it seems here is where Walter Ulbricht has been thrust into this niche.
 His outline has become the ultimate manifestation of the GDR: an image from a comfortably distant historical past, of a very different time and also not burdened by failure.
 It is not an image that has much to do with a real person any longer, but as the GDR’s own Asterix, it seems to work well.